 TRAIN TO TRAIN EARLY TRAIN TO TRAIN LATE LEARN TO COMPETE INJURY PREVENTION Learn movement preparation as part of warm-up.
 Learn the use of foam roller and ball to increase mobility Lead a movement preparation as part of warm-up.
 Lead a routine with foam roller and ball and proper cool down Learn functional movement tests and work with trainer to develop mobility and stability exercises SEASON LENGTH 22-30 weeks 28-34 weeks 32-40 PRACTICES PER WEEK A) 2-3 practices/week B) Indoor: 3-4 @ 90 min B) Beach: 3-4 @ 60 min A) 2-3 practices/week B) Indoor: 4-5 @ 90-120 m B) Beach: 4-5 @ 60-90 min A) 2-3 practices/week B) Indoor: 4-8 @ 120 min B) Beach: 4-8 @ 90 min MATCHES PER WEEK 1 @ 60 min (best of 3 sets) or 1 tournament / month 1.5 @ 60 min (best of 3 sets) or 1 tournament every 3 weeks 1.5 @ 90 min (best of 5) Beach: 2 tournaments/month or 4-6 matches every other week PHYSICAL TRAINING PER WEEK Integrated into practices.
 Optionally one 30 minute weight room session.
 2-4 @ 30-45 min (some sessions may be integrated into practice) 3-4 @ 30-60 min MENTAL & LIFE SKILLS Integrated into annual program.
 See Development Matrix for details OTHER SPORTS 1-2 other sports outside of the Indoor and/or Beach seasons Indoor and/or Beach and other unstructured activities during the off-season Indoor and/or Beach Maximum 6 sessions/week (e.g. 3-4 practices, 1 match, 1 physical training) Max 7 sessions/week (1 session = 90 min of a practice, match, or work out).
 For example: 4 practices, 2 physical training, 1 match.
 Max 11 sessions/week (1 session = 60-120 min of a practice, match, or work out).
 For example: 6 practices, 3 physical training, 2 matches.
-MAXIMUM TOTAL ACTIVITY DTAL All athletes should have 5 hours between practices if doing two practices a day and baye 1 full day off per week.
-Coaches in this stage should monitor the total number of activities
+MAXIMUM TOTAL ACTIVITY have 1 full day off per week.
+C the players participate in minimize burnout and injurie for each practice.
+The number of and competition events.
+Sha increase the risk of chronic 5 hours between practices if doing coaches in this stage should monito order to build the players' capacity is.
+Coaches should also monitor the of jumps should gradually increase the princreases in jumps from day-to-or acute injuries.
+Training load can be an with great specificity or with simple r the total number of activities to withstand training and estimated volume of jumps to meet the demands of training day or week-to-week greatly to recorded and monitored

-Two options for practice amounts are presented above to demonstrate the options available for different pathways.
+^{}Two options for practice amounts are presented above to demonstrate the options available for different pathways.
 The minimum number of practices per week required to develop skills and progress toward "personal excellence" is 3x/week.
 A maximum range of training sessions in these stages is listed above.
 However, more training is not always better.
 The quality of the practice environment is a critical factor.